 Local MCP Server

 Run the Obris MCP server on your machine using an API key.
-This connects your AI tools to your Obris topics over stdio without going through the hosted server.
+This connects your AI tools to your curated knowledge over stdio without going through the hosted server.

-This is an alternative to the remote MCP connectors which use OAuth and connect directly to mcp.obris.ai.
-The local server is useful when you want to run the server yourself or when your AI tool doesn't support remote MCP connections.
+This is an alternative to the remote MCP connectors which use OAuth and connect directly to your expert's remote MCP URL.
+The local server is a good option if you want to use an expert on your own machine.
+Use remote MCP if your team needs access or if you want the expert available across devices (including mobile and tablets).

 ChatGPT does not support local stdio MCP servers.
 Use the remote MCP connector or a Custom GPT instead.